 GDP Annual Growth Rate in El Salvador averaged 2.99 percent from 1991 until 2021, reaching an all time high of 26.46 percent in the second quarter of 2021 and a record low of -19.76 percent in the second quarter of 2020.
 This page provides the latest reported value for - El Salvador GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 El Salvador GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-GDP Annual Growth Rate in El Salvador is expected to be 2.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in El Salvador to stand at 1.70 in 12 months time.
-In the long-term, the El Salvador GDP Annual Growth Rate is projected to trend around 2.00 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in El Salvador is expected to be 8.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the El Salvador GDP Annual Growth Rate is projected to trend around 2.40 percent in 2023, according to our econometric models.